Delivering Thorough, Incisive, Forceful Independent Testimony

 Beginning with the Oxygenated Fuels Association versus State of New York ‘Pataki’ case in 2003, EnSys has prepared and given substantial written and oral expert testimony in an array of cases concerning the use of MTBE in gasoline and its impacts on groundwater.
 Testimony has centered on the technical and refining economics aspects of using ethanol versus MTBE in gasoline in the US, on associated fuels properties and emissions and on defendants’ decisions to use MTBE versus alternatives.
-EnSys’ work has also entailed extensive review of gasoline supply (including internationally from Europe, Canada and elsewhere) into the US northeast, notably into New York and New Hampshire.
+EnSys’ work has also entailed extensive review of gasoline supply (including internationally from Europe, Canada and elsewhere) into the US northeast, notably into New York, New Hampshire and New Jersey.

 In the Yosemite Springs California case, EnSys produced an expert report addressing the defendant’s decisions to choose among various oxygenates in order to comply with California (CARB) and Federal regulations for gasoline production and distribution over the period 1992 through 2003.
 Other cases have generally concerned use in Federal reformulated gasoline through 2005.